cloudbees-core-cd-workshop/workshop-exercises/exercises/advanced-pipeline-cb-core.md

 In this set of exercise we are going to explore [Pipeline Shared Libraries](https://jenkins.io/doc/book/pipeline/shared-libraries/) and use a Shared Library of **custom steps** and **resources** to:
 - make our Declarative Pipeline more readable
 - build a Docker image for the **helloworld-nodejs** app
-- push that Docker image to an [AWS ECR](https://aws.amazon.com/ecr/)
+- push that Docker image to an [Amazon Elastic Container Registry](https://aws.amazon.com/ecr/)
 - deploy the **helloworld-nodejs** app to Kubernetes.

 But before we do all of that we will update the **nodejs-app/Jenkinsfile.template** Pipeline script to be more dynamic - and then build a Shared Library **custom step** to improve on that example.